symfony/symfony-docs/cookbook/routing/redirect_trailing_slash.rst

 .. note::

     Redirecting a POST request does not work well in old browsers.
-    A 302 on a POST request will send a GET request after the redirection for legacy reasons.
+A 302 on a POST request would send a GET request after the redirection for legacy reasons.
+For that reason, the route here only matches GET requests.

 .. caution::

     Make sure to include this route in your routing configuration at the very end of your route listing.
-Otherwise, you risk to redirect Symfony2 core routes that natively do have a trailing slash.
+Otherwise, you risk redirecting real routes (including Symfony2 core routes) that actually *do* have a trailing slash in their path.